People consider seeing a therapist under the following circumstances:

 Our therapists accept limited insurance plans.
 The best way to find out if your insurance is accepted is to email firstname.lastname@example.org with your insurance information.
 Be aware that using your insurance requires that therapists give a diagnosis which gets recorded in your insurance records.
 In addition, insurance companies will dictate frequency and length of treatment based upon financials instead of mental health needs.

 Only psychiatrists and other MDs are licensed to prescribe medication.
-I do, however, maintain a close working relationship with a psychiatrist who is knowledgeable, ethical, and caring.
+I do, however, maintain a close working relationship with psychiatrists who are knowledgeable, ethical, and caring.
 I don't recommend that all my clients get on medication, but I have seen some very positive results for non-situational depression and/or anxiety.
-If at any point you or I feel that medications might be helpful, I would recommend that you make an appointment for an evaluation, however the final choice is always yours.
+If at any point, during the counseling process, you or I feel that medications might be helpful, I would recommend that you make an appointment for an evaluation, however the final choice is always yours.